Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-4-typography.md

 ## Description

 Web sites are mostly text.
-People are absolrbing your content on mobile phones by reading test, and inputing text.
-It's really important that your text looks good.
+People are absorbing your content on mobile phones by reading and inputing text.
+It's important that your text looks good and more important that reads clearly.

 ### Why this assignment?